 Asking myself questions.

-Trying to see what the crap was going on.
+Trying to see what was going on.

 After a while it started to work, and I began to understand more about why I feel the way I do.
 I have more to share on loneliness and anxiety, but I want to focus this post on my self worth.